gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-with-.zip.md

 $ ./bin/gravitee
 ```

-Once APIM gateway is running, you will see this log:
+Once APIM Gateway is running, you will see this log:

 ```sh
 ...